edchau/Algorithms/README.md

-# LeetCode
+# Preparing for Coding Interview
-Some of the more helpful LeetCode problems
+This repo includes leetcode problems and algorithms